-3.16 Exposed Thermal Pad
+3.17 Exposed Pad (EP)

-This pin must be connected to A{GND} or left floating for proper operation.
-Connecting it to A{GND} is preferable for lowest noise performance and best thermal behavior.
+This pin is the Exposed Thermal Pad.
+It must be connected to A{GND} for optimal accuracy and thermal performance.
+This pad can also be left floating if necessary.
+Connecting it to A{GND} is preferable for the lowest noise performance and best thermal behavior.